dnsimple/dnsimple-support/content/articles/transferring-uk-domain.markdown

 ### Expiration extension

-UK and CO.UK domains will be extended the minimum required extension period of 2 years once they are successfully transferred.
+UK and CO.UK domains may or may not be extended when they are successfully transferred.
+If your co.uk domain has less than 3 months remaining until it expires then it will be extended by 2 years.
 The price of this extension is included in the transfer fee.